dhowland/calendarplot/README.md

 - `hlmap`
   the highlight map, which is a dictionary of annotation values.
-The dict must map a data value key to a tuple of `('color', 'Name')` where `'color'` is a matplotlib color and `'Name'` is a string that will be used on the legend
+The dict must map a data value key to a tuple of `('color', 'Name')` where `'color'` is a matplotlib color and `'Name'` is a string that will be used on the legend.
+  Use None as the name to exclude a color from the legend
 - `showcb`
   a flag to create a color bar.  `True` to draw a color bar legend
 - `portrait`